 By C. Esther De Wolde

 You must know yourself before you can lead others.
 As a company founder turned CEO, nothing rings truer than this statement.
-For me, holding personal values close in the workplace not only leads to professional success but also personal fulfillment.
+For me, holding personal values close in the workplace not only leads to professional success but also personal fulfilment.

 I work in an industry where women are the minority, making up only 28% of manufacturing jobs and I am frequently asked, “What is it like to work in a male-dominated industry?”
 The truth is that I aim to succeed because of who I am and I don’t spend time considering my gender.
 However, we, unfortunately, do live in a world where inequality still exists and many are faced with discrimination in the workplace.
 So how can those who face inequality barriers further their professional success?